Color space: Examples

-Colors can be created in printing with color spaces based on the CMYK color model, using the subtractive primary colors of pigment (cyan, magenta, yellow, and black).
+Colors can be created in printing with color spaces based on the CMYK color model, using the subtractive primary colors of pigment (cyan, magenta, yellow, and key [black]).
 To create a three-dimensional representation of a given color space, we can assign the amount of magenta color to the representation's X axis, the amount of cyan to its Y axis, and the amount of yellow to its Z axis.
 The resulting 3-D space provides a unique position for every possible color that can be created by combining those three pigments.

 Colors can be created on computer monitors with color spaces based on the RGB color model, using the additive primary colors (red, green, and blue).
 A three-dimensional representation would assign each of the three colors to the X, Y, and Z axes.
-Note that colors generated on a given monitor will be limited by the reproduction medium, such as the phosphor (in a CRT monitor) or filters and backlight (LCD monitor).
+Colors generated on a given monitor will be limited by the reproduction medium, such as the phosphor (in a CRT monitor) or filters and backlight (LCD monitor).

-Another way of creating colors on a monitor is with an HSL or HSV color model, based on hue, saturation, brightness (value/brightness).
+Another way of creating colors on a monitor is with an HSL or HSV color model, based on hue, saturation, brightness (value/lightness).
 With such a model, the variables are assigned to cylindrical coordinates.

 Many color spaces can be represented as three-dimensional values in this manner, but some have more, or fewer dimensions, and some, such as Pantone, cannot be represented in this way at all.